-Hiring a VW Campervan is the best way to tour the West.
+Hiring a VW Campervan in the south west of the UK is the best way to tour the West.
 Devon is a stunning county of great contrasts, from historic houses and cities to beautiful wild countryside and fabulous beaches.
 The capital, Exeter, is home to fine restaurants, a vibrant new shopping area and of course, the historic cathedral green.
 To the north of Exeter is the famous Exmoor National Park and the market town of Barnstaple, in the centre of the Tarka Trail – 180 miles of walks covering a wide variety of landscapes, including wooded river valleys, moorland, coastal cliffs and sandy beaches.

 No visit to Exmoor would be complete without a visit to Tarr Steps and stopping for a bite to eat in the Tarr Farm Inn.
 A must is also a visit to Lynton and Lynmouth, guaranteed as an escape to those wishing a complete change from the busy pace of modern life.